grincc/grin-wallet-api-tutorial/readme.md

 ## Sending a transaction

-The Slatepack standard defines two methods methods:

-- **Synchronous** communication done through Tor (transaction is completed automatically similar to HTTPS).
-- **Asynchronous** communication using Slatepack Messages, which are encoded slate.

-The Slatepack standard automatically handles a failed Tor connection by outputting a Slatepack Message, which is an encoded Slate.
-Any Slatepack address is decoded by the wallet as a Tor address, where the wallet will be listening.
-Therefore, if both the exchange's and the user's wallets are online and connected to Tor, payments will complete automatically (the receiver's wallet needs to listen).

-However, if a Tor connection between the two wallets can't be established (fails for any reason), or when a Slatepack address is not provided, the wallet will resort to exchanging Slatepack Messages for completing a transaction.

 The API method to start a transaction is: `init_send_tx`.
 This initiate a new transaction as the sender, creating a new Slate object containing the sender's inputs, change outputs, and public signature data.
 When a transaction is created, the wallet must also lock inputs (and create unconfirmed outputs) corresponding to the transaction created in the slate, so that the wallet doesn't attempt to re-spend outputs that are already included in a transaction before the transaction is confirmed.

 The JSON structure of the call looks as follows: